jhillgithub/neopixel_christmas_lights/README.md

-# neopixel_christmas_lights
+# neopixel_holiday_lights
-testing the neopixel christmas lights with a flask webserver
+testing the neopixel holiday lights with a flask webserver